 Office of the Dean of Students

 Advises survivors and their allies of options and helps students access a wide variety of services, including “no contact” orders and safe housing.
-Assists students filing a report through the Honor System.
-Accepts blind, and full reports.
-Provides educational information about interpersonal violence at New Student Orientation.
+Assists students filing a report of violence.
+Provides educational information about violence prevention and relevant policies at New Student Orientation.

 Suite 1106, Student and Academic Services Buildings North

 The Equal Opportunity/ADA Office seeks to facilitate a welcoming and inclusive environment which supports the right of every member of the Carolina community to learn and work in an atmosphere that promotes fairness, equity and access to its employment and educational programs.
 Receives, investigates, and works collaboratively to resolve complaints of harassment and/or discrimination.
 Offers training and education programs on harassment and discrimination prevention and other equal opportunity/ADA topics.

 Provides educational workshops and training, mediation and facilitation, on sexual harassment for UNC employees.
 Offers mediation and facilitation to UNC-CH employees with conflicts.
 HR can assist in policy interpretation and help both employees and supervisors think through available options for addressing situations and approaching work-related conversations.

 Carolina Student Legal Services

 A student organization who provides legal information about stalking and domestic violence on their website, and provides legal advice on a variety of topics to eligible students.

 Office of Student Conduct

 The Office of Student Conduct supports the fostering and development of students at the University by promoting honor, integrity, and ethical decision making.
 Any person may report suspected misconduct (includes Student Conduct Adversely Affecting Members of the University Community or the University) by a UNC – Chapel Hill student to the University Honor System.
 A report for violations of the Instrument of Student Judicial Governance (“The Honor Code”) may be filed using the online reporting system.